rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the first programming exercise for week one of ConvNets.
 This one is about implementing convolutional neural nets from the ground up.

 **Thoughts:** Took it pretty relaxed today.
 I got as far as doing one forward pass of a ConvNet, although my implementation is giving an error at the moment.
 Will debug it tomorrow.

+### Day 85: 13 June 2017

+**Today's Progress**: Still working through the programming assignments.

+**Thoughts:** I managed to debug yesterday's error, although I didn't get much further than that today.
+(It didn't help that my notebook from yesterday didn't get saved, making me have to type in all of yesterday's work again.)